Hot topics

 In a nutshell

-However, there is one criticism that haunts any Fairphone handset time and again: its price-to-performance ratio.
+Nonetheless, a persistent criticism that haunts any Fairphone handset is its price-to-performance ratio.
 The Fairphone 5 introduces some hardware improvements over the Fairphone 4 (review) that was launched approximately two years ago.

 Gone is the LCD screen, enter the OLED screen.
 The rear camera module and selfie camera have all been upgraded to 50 MP resolution.
 The design is even more modular now with 10 replaceable components compared to 8 on its predecessor.